 Click here to jump to the Print Friendly Recipe.

 Sugar Cookie Q & A

-Everyone has different tastes, so it’s helpful to know some tips and tricks to help you adjust a recipe so you can make it just the way you like it.
+Here are some tips and tricks to help you make your sugar cookies just the way you like them.

 If you prefer a more crispy sugar cookie, roll the dough about 3/16 inch (5 mm) thick.
 Bake until firm and edges are slightly browned.

-While the flavor profile of snickerdoodles and sugar cookies are similar, snickerdoodles are traditionally rolled in a cinnamon-sugar mix, while sugar cookies are rolled or sprinkled with only sugar.
-(White granulated sugar is the most common, but some folks prefer to dust them with powdered sugar or use icing after baking.)
+The flavor profiles of snickerdoodles and sugar cookies are similar.
+Snickerdoodles are traditionally rolled in a cinnamon-sugar mix, while sugar cookies are rolled or sprinkled with only sugar.

 Many people like to add frosting and sprinkles after baking, but you can apply them before baking, too.